-Population Objectives: According to Wyoming Statute 23-1-304 and interpretation of said statute by the Wyoming Attorney Generals Office, upon delisting, Wyoming will maintain a minimum of 15 packs within the State including YNP, GTNP, the Parkway, the NER, and potentially the Wind River Indian Reservation.
-Seven of the 15 packs will be maintained outside YNP, GTNP, and the Parkway.
-Since the Commission does not have the legal authority to actively manage wolves within the National Parks, its management emphasis will be applied to maintaining 7 packs that inhabit primarily areas outside the Parks.
-Additionally, the Commission does not have any authority to manage wildlife within the boundaries of the Wind River Indian Reservation (WRIR), except on fee title (private) lands.
-As such, this plan will have no bearing on potential pack establishment within the Reservation.
+Population Objectives: According to Wyoming Statute 23-1-304 and interpretation of said statute by the Wyoming Attorney Generals Office, upon delisting, Wyoming will maintain a minimum of 15 breeding pairs within the State including YNP, GTNP, the Parkway, the NER, and adjacent portions of northwestern Wyoming Seven of the 15 breeding pairs will be maintained inside northwestern Wyoming but outside YNP, GTNP, and the Parkway Since the Commission does not have the legal authority to actively manage wolves within the National Parks, its management emphasis will be applied to maintaining 7 breeding pairs that inhabit primarily areas outside the Parks.
+Additionally, the Commission does not have any authority to manage wildlife within the boundaries of the Wind River Indian Reservation (WRIR), except on fee title (private) lands and any wolf breeding pairs that might become established on the reservation would not reduce Wyoming's commitment to maintain at least 7 breeding pairs outside the National Parks in northwestern Wyoming.
+As such, this plan will have no bearing on any potential breeding pair establishment within the Reservation.
 However, the Department will continue to coordinate with appropriate authorities on the WRIR to assure that wolf management objectives can be mutually agreeable to both the State and the Tribes.

 Under W.S.
 23-1-101(a), the Commission has the ability to establish regulations pertaining to wolf management in areas where wolves are classified as trophy game animals.
 Regulations will be drafted which will provide for regulated public take in these areas when the wolf population is sufficient to sustain harvest.
-If the number of packs falls to 7 or below outside of YNP, GTNP, and the Parkway, the Commission shall adopt rules and regulations to classify the gray wolf as a trophy game animal within an area of the State the Commission determines necessary outside of the wilderness areas contiguous to the Parks and Parkway to ensure 7 packs of gray wolves are maintained in this State, primarily outside YNP, GTNP, and the Parkway (Figure 3).

-This new area will be the Northwest Wyoming Wolf Data Analysis Unit (DAU) and will consist of 3 Wolf Management Units (WMU).
-Pack objectives (7) will be set at the DAU level, while the WMUs will be used to primarily regulate public take.
+The Trophy Game Area depicted in Figures 1 and 3 will be the Northwest Wyoming Wolf Data Analysis Unit (DAU) and will consist of 3 Wolf Management Units (WMU).
+Breeding pair objectives (7) will be set at the DAU level, while the WMUs will be used to primarily regulate public take.
 The Department uses this approach to manage all other species of big game and trophy game animals.
 The DAU is used to manage a population of animals, while Hunt Areas or WMUs are used to manage specific harvest objectives for a population.
 Formulation of both the DAU and Hunt Areas (WMUs) are done irrespective of land status.
-The size and configuration of both the DAU and the WMUs may be altered to meet specific situations that may arise in the future.
-Any wolves that occupy areas outside this DAU will be classified as predatory animals and will not be subject to management However, the Department will collect appropriate under any Commission regulations. management data on wolves statewide.
-The classification of wolves in this DAU will be reviewed every 90 days.
-A change back to predatory animal status will occur in all or part of the DAU only if the Commission determines circumstances have changed sufficiently that 7 packs can be maintained outside the National Parks and Parkway with a smaller DAU.
-In essence the DAU will increase or decrease in size based on number of packs present and Commission determination of adequate regulatory mechanisms in place to ensure wolf pack management objectives will be maintained.
-Wolf packs that occupy the new DAU will be actively managed and public take will be regulated under appropriate State statutes and Commission regulations to assure that 7 packs occupy this DAU.
+Any wolves that occupy areas outside this DAU will be classified as predatory animals and will not be subject to management under any Commission regulations.
+However, the Department will collect appropriate management data on wolves statewide.
+Wolf packs that occupy the DAU will be actively managed and public take will be regulated under appropriate State statutes and Commission regulations to assure that 7 breeding pairs occupy this DAU.